George P. Smith (politician): Political career

-Smith first ran for election to the Alberta Legislature in the 1909 Alberta general election winning the new Camrose district with a comfortable plurality.
-He was a big promoter of immigration while in office.
+Smith ran for a seat in the Alberta Legislature in the 1909 Alberta general election.
+He won the new Camrose district with a comfortable majority.
+He promoted immigration while in office.

-Smith was re-elected in a landslide to a second term in office during the 1913 Alberta general election significantly increasing his plurality from last time.
+Smith was re-elected in a landslide to a second term in office during the 1913 Alberta general election.
+He significantly increased his majority from last time.

-He would be re-elected to his third and final term in the Alberta Legislature in the 1917 Alberta general election.
-This time with a slightly reduced majority of votes.
+He was re-elected to a third term in the Alberta Legislature in the 1917 Alberta general election, this time with a smaller majority of votes.

-On August 26, 1918, he would be appointed to the Minister of Education portfolio.
-Smith held the post until he was defeated in the 1921 Alberta general election by Vernor W. Smith from the United Farmers of Alberta, the two Smiths were not related.
+On August 26, 1918, he was appointed Minister of Education in the government.
+Smith held the post until he was defeated in the 1921 Alberta general election by Vernor W. Smith from the United Farmers of Alberta.
+The two Smiths were not related.

 Prosecution

-The United Farmers government in prosecuted Smith in 1926.
+The United Farmers government prosecuted Smith in 1926.
 The issue arose from a question Robert Marshall had asked in the legislature in regards to $5,820.00 that had been plundered from the Alberta Treasury in September 1921 by Smith.
 The government claimed it had no political motive in prosecuting Smith.
-The United Farmers government had Smith charged with fraud as they believed that the money which was taken from the treasury to pay Esdale Press Ltd. for services rendered.
+The United Farmers government had Smith charged with fraud, saying the money was taken from the treasury to pay Esdale Press Ltd. for services rendered.

 Federal candidacy

-Smith would attempt to run for a seat in the House of Commons of Canada in the 1935 Canadian federal election.
-He would be badly defeated by Social Credit candidate James Alexander Marshall.
+Smith ran for the Camrose seat in the House of Commons of Canada in the 1935 Canadian federal election, losing to Social Credit candidate James Alexander Marshall.